jadbox/hackmd/tpp.md

 ## 👯 Compatibility

+### Tokens
-* Any ERC-20 token is supported
+* Any [ERC-20](https://cointelegraph.com/explained/erc-20-tokens-explained) token is supported
 * ERC-721 is not supported (yet!)

-* Supported wallets
+### Supported user wallets
+*For verifying with the user's web3 wallet to validate token access to source link content*
 * Metamask
 * Wallet Connect
 * Roll
 * Coinbase wallet
+### Link Addresses
+* Currently both the source url and TPP shared link are limtied to HTTP protocol only.
+We're in the process of investigating future HTTPS support.
-* IPFS links are only supported via ipfs http gateways.
+* IPFS links are only supported via an [IPFS HTTP gateway](https://developers.cloudflare.com/distributed-web/ipfs-gateway/browsing-ipfs/).
 Native IPFS support is on the roadmap.
 * DAT links are also currently unsupported

 ## 📖 Terminology